 - Partnership Administration Order: A fast and efficient Court freezing order to allow the business to be sold on or financially restructured (only available for partnerships).

-An initial meeting is arranged to discuss your options.
+Please telephone or email us with any questions.
+An initial free meeting can be arranged to discuss your options.
 We will then go through the above possibilities with you, making clear recommendations suitable for you (there is no charge for the initial meeting).

 A typical list of what we will ask you to bring with you to a meeting is:

 - A list of everyone you owe money to including copy letters from any who is pressing you.